 - managment of a mother nursing a child with typhoid and brucella

-- nursing managment of typhoid fever
+- specific nursing care of patient with typhoid fever